d3tris/autotests-ui/README.md

 This project implements automated tests for the [UI Course Test Application](https://nikita-filonov.github.io/qa-automation-engineer-ui-course/#/auth/login).
 The tests are written using **Python**, **Pytest**, **Allure** and **Playwright**.
 The test application’s source code is available on [GitHub](https://github.com/Nikita-Filonov/qa-automation-engineer-ui-course).

 ## Project Overview

 The goal of this project is to automate the testing of the UI Course application.
 The automated tests verify various functionalities of the application to ensure its stability and correctness.

+This project is specifically designed for UI autotests, incorporating best practices such as:

+- Playwright for browser configuration, as well as Page Object, Page Component, and Page Factory patterns,
+- Pytest fixtures for reusable and maintainable test setups, test configuration and parameterization,
+- Pydantic models for strict data validation and test automation configurations,
+- Allure Report for report generation, adding videos, logs, and metadata,
+- And more advanced techniques to improve test efficiency and reliability.
-The project structure follows best practices for organizing test code with clear, maintainable scripts.
+- The project structure follows best practices for organizing test code with clear, maintainable scripts.

 ## Getting Started